gojko/hexgridwidget/README.md

       this.classList.toggle('clicked');
     });

-The first approach is particularly useful if you plan to resize grids dynamically after creation, because the individual hexes will be destroyed after resizing.
+The _hexclick_ event is particularly useful if you plan to resize grids dynamically after creation, because the individual hexes will be destroyed after resizing.